Asma-Gheisari/game-of-three/README.md

 **Enhanced UI with React:** Develop a more sophisticated user interface for the game using technologies like React to provide a better user experience, including features such as real-time game updates and interactive gameplay elements.

+**Security:** The cookie is being set client-side which is accessible to any scripts running on the same page.
+It is better to be configured server-side and manage the Cross-Origing concerns, For example by using samesite attribute.
+Also, there is no Authentication/Authorization mechanism.
+On the other hand, the data is being exchanged among players in plain text, while it is better to encrypt the sensitive data.